External question pages

 The name of our foundation consists of the combination of two important concepts: the notion of a technological ‘Commons’ (in the form of the Free/Open Source software ecosystem) and an institutional arrangement to preserve and utilize those Commons in the best way possible — a “Conservancy”.

-A computer with an 'under contruction' sign, symbolising the fact that technology is never done and there is a lot of work which needs to be don
+A computer with an ‘under contruction’ sign, symbolising the fact that technology is never done and there is a lot of work which needs to be done

 A well-known definition by Oakerson (1992) defines the Commons as “a resource or facility shared by a community of producers or consumers”.
 The collective responsibility for scarce resources does not lie with any individual but with all.
 When there is not enough incentive at the level of the individual to act in the common interest, this is often reffered to as “a tragedy of the commons”.
 Technology can be like that: there is no direct link between the broad usage of free and open source technology, and the means sometimes required to maintain and further develop this technology.